-Addiction is a cunning enemy of life it harms relationships, careers, finances and ones own mental and emotional well-being.
-One of the major hindrances to building a new way of living is denial here denial has innumerable faces it prevents one from actually getting down to the causes and conditions that can bring about lasting recovery.
+Addiction is a cunning enemy of life; it harms relationships, careers, finances, and one’s own mental and emotional well-being.
+One of the major hindrances to building a new way of living is denial; here, denial has innumerable faces; it prevents one from actually getting down to the causes and conditions that can bring about lasting recovery.
 If you have not read the page on H.O.W. you can read it here.
-We have compiled a list of features below which define the behaviour of an individual who may need help.
+We have compiled a list of features below that define an individual’s behavior who may need help.

-- The substance is used in larger amounts or for a longer period of time than originally intended
+- The substance is used in larger amounts or for a more extended period than initially intended

 - A desire to cut down on use or unsuccessful attempts to do so

-- Pursuit of the substance or recovery from its use consumes a significant amount of time
+- The pursuit of the substance or recovery from its use consumes a significant amount of time

-- There is craving or strong desire to use the substance
+- There is a craving or strong desire to use the substance

-- Use of the substance continues despite the social or interpersonal problems caused
+- The use of the substance continues despite the social or interpersonal problems caused.

 - Participation in social, work, or recreational activities decreases or stops

-- Use occurs in situations where it is physically risky like at work, public areas such as bars, parks, restaurants and clubs.
+- Use occurs when it is physically risky like at work, in public areas such as bars, parks, restaurants, and clubs.

-- Spending money on the substance that was originally set aside for other purposes
+- Spending money on the substance that was initially set aside for other purposes

 - Continued financial problems and occurring debt as a direct or indirect result of substance abuse